 Solutions for some popular problems while using Plugin

-1. If you are sure, that the network, PC and mobiles are working well but you still have problems – this may help you:
+1. If you are sure, that the network, PC, and mobiles are working well but you still have problems – this may help you:

 Windows panel -> Settings -> Network&Internet -> Wi-Fi -> Windows Firewall and turn the firewall off, sometimes it can block data transfer on port 7777

-2. If video streaming does not cover all screen on the phone or instead It cuts some part of the viewport – change the play mode to “New Editor Window” on the top toolbar or try to adjust the viewport size.
+2. If video streaming does not cover all screens on the phone or instead It cuts some part of the viewport – change the play mode to “New Editor Window” on the top toolbar or try to adjust the viewport size.

 3. If you have a connection issue use not loaded access point to fix the problem, the problem can be if you work in a place with a lot of devices on one router.

-4. If you want to use VR mode – enable “google VR plugin” and disable “steam VR” because it can block video streaming.
+4. If you want to use VR mode – enable “Google VR plugin” and disable “Steam VR” because it can block video streaming.